‘The Bachelor’ Spoilers: Caelynn Has A Fun, Romantic Hometown With Colton, But Emotions Will Run High

 It is time for Colton Underwood to meet the families of his final four ladies and those hometown dates will be shown in Episode 8 of The Bachelor.
 Spoilers tease that Caelynn Miller-Keyes will share some emotional moments with her family and Colton in Virginia after doing some fun activities during the day, but things may not go as she hopes by the time the rose ceremony plays out.

-During Episode 7 of The Bachelor, Colton and Caelynn had fun hitting the slopes, they got to have a private concert, and the two tackled some difficult questions.
+During Episode 7 of The Bachelor, Colton and Caelynn had fun hitting the slopes.
+They got to have a private concert, and the two tackled some difficult questions.
 Before the night was over, Underwood gave Miller-Keyes a rose.
 Viewers watched as she pushed back hard against the idea that she isn’t really there for Colton, but spoilers suggest that this concern of his isn’t fully resolved yet.

 According to ABC, Caelynn’s hometown date will be shown first during Episode 8 on Monday, February 25.
-Miller-Keyes takes Underwood to Fredericksburg, Virginia to meet her family and they will be very protective of her.
+Miller-Keyes takes Underwood to Fredericksburg, Virginia, to meet her family and they will be very protective of her.

 The Bachelor spoilers detail that the visit becomes quite emotional as Caelynn’s family will apparently feel concerned about how sincere Colton is in wanting to find his future wife.
 Miller-Keyes will work to convince them, as will Underwood, but it sounds as if there will be some tense moments.